Jasmine houseplant infected with scale treated with Neem oil and compost tea

 1 Year Later

-Funny how many times I pass by this plant in a day and I never noticed these little buggers until the poor plant was covered in them.
-As soon as I looked a little closer I knew.
+I pass by this plant many times in a day, and I never noticed these little bugs.
+Not until I looked a little closer, and I knew.

 This was totally my bad!

 The importance of sanitizing your equipment and changing your clothes when you come home from work.
 Especially when you deal with living things at work and home.

 The source, I think, of the scale was my pruning equipment.
 In Calgary, Oyster-shell scale runs rampant on the cotoneasters.
 I, of course, had been pruning cotoneasters all summer.
 I thought I had done a good job sanitizing my gear, but either way, there was only one thing to do.

 I keep a few spray bottles of essential oils on the ready all year long.
 Peppermint is another one, but in this case neem oil is the only thing that will combat a full on scale infestation.

 granted, it is a nut oil.
 One smell of a fresh bottle can tell you that.
 It’s nutty!